hmxmilohax/rb3-pc/_english/customconfiguration.md

 **The same applies to Rock Band 3 Pro Guitars** as they only have MIDI outputs.
 However, **they require a MIDI to USB interface with SYSEX support.**
 ![A picture of a Rock Band 3 Fender Mustang Pro Guitar, showing a 5-DIN MIDI output.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/midi/midiprotar.png "Mustang Pro Guitar MIDI Output")

 Here's an example of a MIDI to USB interface.
-Most will come with an LED indicator to show activity. **To check that you've plugged it in correctly, you should see “MIDI In” blinking when you press a key**.
+Most will come with an LED indicator to show activity. **To check that you've plugged it in correctly, you should see "MIDI In" blinking when you press a key**.
 ![A picture of a MIDI to USB interface.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/midi/miditousb.png "MIDI to USB interface")